 We went to Big Brook to look for fossils last summer.
 It was an amazing adventure filled day.
 Big Brook is a stream that runs through Monmouth County, NJ.
 The specific location we went to is in Marlboro NJ, but there are other spots.
 It is a great spot for a hike, but wait, there is more!
 On the outside it looks like a very ordinary stream, but on the inside it is filled with fossils from the late Cretaceous Period.
 The kids and adults all had fun being archeologists for the day and looking for real fossils.
 You can read about our visit HERE.
 You can also find more info about the location HERE.

-We went to this lovely place this summer, it is a lovely place to cool off on a hot summer day.
+We went to this lovely place this summer, it is a great place to cool off on a hot summer day.
 It has an active cranberry farm, a creek to canoe or kayak in, lots of shade, excellent hiking trails and a historical village.
 HERE is their website with all the information for the park.
 HERE is more about our visit there.
+I highly recommend a visit there on a hot summer day.
+When we go, the kids had a great time going down the stream using their little body surf boards, and just splashing in the water.
+Plus, we sat right under a wild blueberry bush.

 Located in New Hope, PA, this place has been on my list to visit for a long time, and this year we finally made it.
 It makes for a great day, a wonderful place to hike!
 Right across the street you can also visit Washington Crossing State Park, and the Bowman Tower.
 They do have a website with directions, hours, tours and prices.
 Take a look at their website HERE.
 You can read about our visit HERE.
 Bowman Hill Wildflower Preserve is also minutes outside of New Hope and Lambertville.
 For ideas on what to do there, check out THIS PAGE It has a very small admission fee (Adults: $6.00, Seniors (65 and older): $4.00,